Penile frenulum

+The penile frenulum is homologous to the clitoral frenulum in the female.
+It is similar to the lingual frenulum between the tongue's lower surface and the lower jaw, or the frenulum between the upper lip and the outside of the upper gum.

 In some men, the frenulum may appear shorter than normal, a phenomenon known as frenulum breve.
-Treatment of frenulum breve may be non surgical, or in other cases, especially with penile chordee, it may include frenulectomy or frenulum lengthening.
+Treatment of frenulum breve may be non-surgical, or in other cases, especially with penile chordee, it may include frenulectomy or frenulum lengthening.

-Anatomy
+Structure

-The frenulum is a highly vascularized band or ridge of mucosal tissue on the ventral side of the glans and the neck of the penis.
+The frenulum is a highly vascularized strip of mucosal tissue on the ventral side of the glans and the neck of the penis.
 It forms the interface between the outer and inner foreskin layers.
 During gestation, it forms as the lateral edges of the preputial lamina approach in the ventral midline.
 The two sides of the lamina do not fuse in the midline but remain separated by a thin septum of mesenchyme that will create the preputial frenulum.
-As part of the glans penis, the frenulum is innervated by divisions of the pudental nerve; the dorsal nerve of the penis and a branch of the perineal nerve.
-Blood supply to the frenulum is provided by branches of the dorsal artery of the penis that curve around the neck to enter the frenulum and the glans from its ventral surface.
-It is uncertain whether frenular artery is single or paired.
+As part of the glans penis, the frenulum is innervated by divisions of the pudendal nerve; the dorsal nerve of the penis and a branch of the perineal nerve.
+Blood supply to the frenulum is provided by branches of the dorsal artery of the penis that curve around each side of the neck to enter the frenulum and the glans from its ventral surface.
+It is uncertain whether the frenular artery is single or paired.
 Veinous drainage is thought to occur around the neck of the penis from smaller paired venules.
-The frenulum occurs on the ventral midline of the glans where the two glans wings fuse forming the septum glandis.
+The frenulum occurs on the ventral midline of the glans, where the two glans wings merge forming the septum glandis.

 Research

 The role of the frenulum in penile erection has been studied in cases of men with short frenula and premature ejaculation.
-Short frenulum may be associated with unsatisfied intercourse or micro tearings of the mucosa.
-Treatment with lengthening or reconstruction of the frenulum in uncircumcised and circumcised men was reported to have positive results in satisfied intercourse, prolonged erection and ejaculation.
+Short frenulum may sometimes be associated with unsatisfied intercourse.
+Treatment with lengthening or reconstruction of the frenulum in uncircumcised and circumcised men was reported to have positive results in satisfied intercourse, prolonged erection and time of ejaculation.

-For those with spinal cord injuries preventing sensations from reaching the brain, the frenulum just below the glans can be stimulated to produce orgasm and peri-ejaculatory response.
+For individuals with spinal cord injuries preventing sensations from reaching the brain, the frenulum just below the glans can be stimulated to produce orgasm and peri-ejaculatory response.
 It is often a way for those with spinal cord injuries to engage in sexual activities and subsequently feel pleasure.